Find a Qualified Attorney Near You

 Law of the Sea

-By its very nature, piracy is an international crime.
+Piracy is an international crime by its very nature.
 International treaties and a host of other multinational agreements related to the high seas aim to govern piracy.
 These collective agreements are known as the United Nations Convention on the Law of the Sea (UNCLOS).
-This international definition of piracy governs legal identifications of the crime when they occur in international contexts.
+This international definition of piracy governs legal identifications of the crime when it occurs in international contexts.

-The U.S. has not ratified the 1994 UNCLOS agreement, unlike 160 other nations.
-Regardless, federal courts have used the treaty to help define piracy.
-And for the most part, the U.S. government tends to follow the treaty.
+Unlike 160 other nations, the U.S. has not ratified the 1994 UNCLOS agreement.
+Regardless, federal courts have used the treaty to help define piracy, and the U.S. government tends to follow it for the most part.

 In U.S. law and in international law, piracy almost always involves an illegal act of violence.